 The best way to warm up is to place the pillow on the heater

-Other pillow fillings such as feathers may better insulate and return heat, but millet, on the other hand, guides the heat deeper into the pillow.
-A millet pillow can then store the temperature there for a while.
+Other pillow fillings, such as feathers, may better insulate and return heat, but millet, on the other hand, guides the heat deeper into the pillow.
+The pillow can then store the temperature there for a while.

 The heat build-up, as is known from feather/down pillows, does not exist here.
-There are many users who “preheat” their millet pillow in the oven for a while.
+Many users “preheat” their pillow in the oven for a while.
 You can do that, but don’t put the pillow in for more than ten minutes and choose a moderate temperature.
 It shouldn’t be hotter than sixty degrees.
 It is also not advisable to use the microwave – there is a risk of fire.